\\ Post Your Car vol. Been a minute //

 That's how it was

-Living dangerously :pimp:
+Living dangerously :hat

 I can respect the enthusiast, but it doesn't seem like a recipe for success at all.
 Unless you never plan on turning the wheel, and/or going on anything that isn't a flat, paved surface.

 Man......
-Your just a wet towel when it comes to muscle cars :lol:
+Your just a wet towel when it comes to muscle cars :lol

 How many times did he replace/rebuild the engine/******, though.